-Palouse Falls is a remote waterfall on the Palouse River.
+- Palouse Falls serves as the name of a rather remote waterfall on the Palouse River.
 It sits 4 mi (6.4 km) upstream from where the river joins the Snake River.
-Both of these formed in the state of Washington, in the United States.

-As a result of their beauty, the falls constitute the central feature of the Palouse Falls State Park.
+- As a result of its beauty, the falls constitute the central feature of the Palouse Falls State Park.

 Palouse Falls Characteristics and Origins

 The breathtaking Palouse Falls also represents a two-tiered waterfall.
 The first drop is small, with the upper falls measuring only 18 ft (5.9 m).

 The second drop lies approximately 1,000 ft (305 m) from the upper falls.
 The lower falls portion is about 180 ft (55 m).

 In addition, both sections of the falls lie within a canyon which measures roughly 337 ft (115 m) in depth and is surrounded by vast scablands.

 This area remains highly characterized by interconnected flood-created coulees, cataracts, plunge pools, potholes, rock benches, buttes, and pinnacles.

 The Missoula Floods which swept through the region repeatedly during the Pleistocene Epoch formed both the canyon and falls.

 In 1984, the government also proposed to construct a 98 ft (30 m) high dam upstream from Palouse falls.
 The idea was to provide less expensive hydroelectricity for the region.